 - a) You agree that we will consider your response for a Top Tier Pricing account and that we reserve the right, based upon our evaluation of information furnished by you or others, to open a Premium Pricing account or a Standard Pricing account, or not to open any account. - b) You understand that the terms of your account, including the APRs, are subject to change.
 This means that the APRs for this offer are not guaranteed; APRs may change to higher APRs, fixed APRs may change to variable APRs, or variable APRs may change to fixed APRs.
-We reserve the right to change the terms (including the APRs) at any time after the first year, for any reason, in addition to APR increases that may occur for failure to comply with the terms of your account.
-Any changes will be in accordance with your Cardholder Agreement. - c) Your APRs may increase if you default under any Cardholder Agreement you have with us for any of the following reasons: We do not receive, for any payment that is owed on this Account or any other account or loan with us, at least the minimum payment due by the date and time due or you make a payment to us that is not honored by your bank.
-The Penalty APR will apply indefinitely to future transactions.
-If we do not receive any Minimum Payment within 60 days of the date and time due, the Penalty APR will apply to all outstanding balances and future transactions on your Account; but if we receive six consecutive Minimum Payments when due, beginning immediately after the increase, the Penalty APR will stop being applied to transactions that occurred prior to or within 14 days after we provided you notice about the APR increase. - d) If your account has balances with different APRs, the amount of your payment equal to the Total Minimum Payment Due is applied to the balance with the lowest APR before any payments are applied to balances with higher APRs.
-Any amount of your payment that is greater than the Total Minimum Payment Due is applied to the balances with the highest APR before being applied to balances with lower APRs. - e) The "Prime Rate" is the highest prime rate published in the Money Rates column of The Wall Street Journal two business days before the Closing Date on the statement for each billing period.
-Variable APRs above are based on the 6.50% prime rate on 01/29/2010. - f) We may consider the following factors to determine the default rate: the length of time your Account has been open; the existence, seriousness and timing of defaults; other indications of your Account usage and performance; and information about your other relationships with us or any of our related companies.
+We reserve the right to change the terms (including the APRs) at any time for any reason, in addition to APR increases that may occur for failure to comply with the terms of your account.
+Any changes will be in accordance with your Cardholder Agreement. - c) Your APRs may increase if you default under any Cardholder Agreement you have with us for any of the following reasons: We do not receive, for any payment that is owed on this Account or any other account or loan with us, at least the minimum payment due by the date and time due; you exceed your credit line on this Account, if applicable; you make a payment to us that is not honored by your bank; or, if at any time after your Account is closed, we demand immediate payment of your outstanding balance and we do not receive payment within the time we specify. - d) The "Prime Rate" is the highest prime rate published in the Money Rates column of The Wall Street Journal two business days before the Closing Date on the statement for each billing period.
+Variable APRs above are based on the 6.50% prime rate on 08/29/2005. - e) We may consider the following factors to determine the default rate: the length of time your Account has been open; the existence, seriousness and timing of defaults; other indications of your Account usage and performance; and information about your other relationships with us, any of our related companies or from consumer credit reports.